HuntingDev/FabricMod-Remapper/README.md

 # FabricMod-Remapper

-Small utility for remapping fabric mod.
+Small utility for remapping fabric mod, made on the basis of [simple-yarn-deobf](https://github.com/zebp/simple-yarn-deobf).

 # Usage
 - Have or download Java 8 or higher